manojbusam/retailpartners/README.md

 ## 1. Introduction to Apple iContent API

 The iContent Product Data API provides a seamless way to access product information from an Apple database.
-This API is designed for developers looking to integrate product data into their applications, enabling them to retrieve images, videos, specifications, and marketing content efficiently.
+This API is designed for Retail Partners looking to integrate product data into their applications, enabling them to retrieve images, videos, specifications, and marketing content efficiently.

 ### Overview and Use Cases
 - **E-commerce Platforms**: Integrate product details directly into online stores, eCommerce website and Mobile App.